SummerTiger/bitmedi/README.md

 *factom-cli balances*

 ## License
-Peatio is released under the terms of the MIT license.
+BitMedi is released under the terms of the MIT license.
 See http://peatio.mit-license.org for more information.